Tommybass/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that sets that the mode of the file hello the same as olleh's mode
+a script that that adds execute permission to all subdirectories of the current directory